-Join Will Kemp for an in-depth discussion in this video Watery washes and glazes, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Watery washes and glazes, part of Painting Foundations: Creating Palettes for the Landscape.

 (soothing music)…To demonstrate some basic glazing techniques,…I'll be using the acrylic glazing liquid gloss,…the size six soft Filbert brush,…the square edge brush, and the small nylon round brush.…So, I'm just going to start with the yellow,…the lightest one, choosing the Filbert brush.…